earthly/website/blog/_posts/2023-03-17-kubernetes-secrets.md

 kubectl get secret -n example
 ~~~

-You should now have two secrets - *postgres-demo*  and *postgres-demo-0*, as shown below:
+You should now have two secrets: *postgres-demo*  and *postgres-demo-0*, as shown below:

 <div class="wide">
 ![Viewing Secrets in the Example Namespace]({{site.images}}{{page.slug}}/VgIuIYr.png)